Polenta Five Ways – Pressure Cooker Recipe & Technique with Variations

 - Let it sit for a couple of hours, even better if overnight.

-- Most of it should have come off quite easily, if there is anything still stuck tackle it with a plastic scrubby-sponge.
+easily, if there is anything still stuck tackle it with a plastic scrubby-sponge.

 Pep-up The Basic Polenta Recipe